 - See sea turtles at the Morro Jable conservation and recovery center

-- Take a bike and pedal to the less accessible areas of the island
+- Bike to the less accessible areas of the island

 Hikes Fuerteventura

-… and do not miss the hiking tours from La Pared, the impressive mountain range in the south
+…do not miss the hiking tours from La Pared, the impressive mountain range in the south.

 Our INDEPENDENT HIKING programmes: